JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 #### C++

-In order to use native ros controls you must include the following lines:
+In order to use direct ros controls you must include the following lines:

 ```cpp
 #ifndef USER_NODE